Joint Optimization of Multi-agent Memory System: Related work

-\paragraph{Credit Assignment} Credit assignment\cite{credit_assign3,credit_assign5,credit_assign4} concerns properly attributing a team's global outcome to the specific agents in Multi-Agent Reinforcement Learning (MARL).
-This is particularly difficult in quantifying agents' contributions to the outcome, which is often obscured by the actions of other agents and environmental noise.
-Naive credit assignment approaches evenly distribute global team rewards across agents \cite{naive_assign,hong2025multi}.
-Though simple, this leads to significant credit assignment ambiguity: agents cannot distinguish their specific impact, resulting in high variance in policy updates and unstable convergence.
+\paragraph{Credit Assignment.} Credit assignment \cite{credit_assign3,credit_assign5,credit_assign4} concerns properly attributing a team's global outcome to the specific agents in Multi-Agent Reinforcement Learning.
+This is challenging due to the interdependence among agents and environmental noise, which obscures each agent’s contribution.
+A common strategy is to distribute global rewards uniformly across agents \cite{naive_assign,hong2025multi}.
+While simple, this leads to significant credit assignment ambiguity: agents cannot distinguish their specific contributions \cite{COMA,credit_assignment3}, resulting in high variance in policy updates and unstable convergence.